MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -Banner
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Banner parameter specifies an SMTP 220 banner and overrides the default SMTP 220 banner.
-When the value of the Banner parameter is blank, the default SMTP banner is the following:

-220 \<Servername\> Microsoft ESMTP MAIL service ready at \<RegionalDay-Date-24HourTimeFormat\> \<RegionalTimeZoneOffset\>

-When you specify a value for the Banner parameter, you must use the following syntax:

-220 \<RemainingBannerText\>.

-220 is the default Service ready SMTP response code as defined in RFC 2821.

-!!!
-Exchange Server 2016

 The Banner parameter specifies a custom SMTP 220 banner that's displayed to remote messaging servers that connect to the Receive connector.
 When you specify a value, enclose the value in quotation marks, and start the value with 220 (the default "Service ready" SMTP response code).

 The default value of this parameter is blank ($null), which uses the following SMTP banner:

 220 \<Servername\> Microsoft ESMTP MAIL service ready at \<RegionalDay-Date-24HourTimeFormat\>\<RegionalTimeZoneOffset\>

 ```yaml
 Type: String